shichongrui/saws/packages/cli/README.md

 }
 ```

-The factory input is a TypeScript module with a default export.
+The installer creates a type-checked `config.ts` module with a default export.
 Named exports are
 re-exported from the installed application's generated `saws.ts`.
-A packaged
+A packaged application can
-application can therefore use the same global hosts as project configurations:
+therefore use the same global hosts as project configurations:

 ```ts
 import { getGlobalHost } from "@saws/core";